YuuSakaguchi/website/app/assets/doc/spec.md

 <br>
 As little as possible, if at all.
 Our apps do not use any data analytics libraries like Google Analytics, which track your behavior and present you with intrusive advertisements.
 Instead, we plan to do things the old fashioned way: opt-in email surveys, which we hope you'll respond to.
 Surveys will ensure we're building the right thing and help us understand how people are using the Standard Notes apps.

-(At present one small exception exists, which is Crashlytics for the Standard Notes iOS app.
-This tool helps us understand when and why the app crashes.
-We plan to remove this as soon as we're confident of the app's stability.)

 In addition, Standard Notes will never require you to agree to a lengthy terms of conditions.

 # FAQ